|Undergraduate tuition (per credit hour)||$540|

 Only students who are completing internships, working on campus, and/or are taking summer classes are permitted to stay on campus during the summer.
-All students who live on campus during the summer will be placed in Montgomery Hall.
+All students who live on campus during the summer will be placed in Hundley Hall (tentatively).
 Students may be asked to move/relocate throughout the summer for consolidation reasons.

 To sign up for on campus housing, students will need to complete a Summer Residential Living Agreement, found here: Summer Residential Living Agreement.

-Priority deadline for Summer School Housing signups: Monday, April 25, 2016.
+The priority deadline for Summer School Housing signups is Monday, April 22, 2019.

 Note: Single rooms are not available unless approved for Housing Accommodations by Julia Timmons, Disability Support Services Coordinator.

-For the summer, Lynchburg College provides a meal plan for all students living in College housing.
+For the summer, University of Lynchburg provides a flexible spending Hornet plan for all students living in College housing.
 Most summer school classes are taught in 3-week terms and the meals plans are designed to align with the length of time the student will be on campus.
 Some students live on campus all summer and there is also a plan for those students.

 Meal Plan Rates